BrettMayson/HEMTT/book/armascriptcompiler.md

 ### enabled

 `enabled` is a boolean value that enables or disables the ArmaScriptCompiler.
-It is enabled by default.
+It is disabled by default.

 ### exclude